geoff-longuet/portfolio/pages/about.md

 <h3 class="header-underline">What are your skills?</h3>

 <h4>Cloud</h4>
 I've been working with Amazon cloud in my last three workplaces.
 I've worked with a fair amount of event driven architecture using AWS services.
 And tackled the problems which come at scale.
-I've been working with Infrastructure as Code using Terraform for a few years, and even built and contributed to a couple or Terraform providers, including the AWS one.
+I've been working with Infrastructure as Code using Terraform for a few years, and even built and contributed to a couple of Terraform providers, including the AWS one.
 All non-legacy code
 I have deployed has been on either ECS of Kubernetes.

 <h4>C#</h4>